 Getting A Health Check in Vietnam

-This needs to be carried out in Vietnam and most hospitals are familiar with the process.
-We got ours at An Sinh Hospital in Ho Chi Minh City.
-There was little English spoken in this hospital but it didn’t bother us, and we were able to get the whole check done without any issues.
-If you are worried about needing someone guide you through the process in English then another hospital would be wise.
+The work permit health check needs to be done in Vietnam and as such, most hospitals are familiar with the process.
+I did mine at An Sinh Hospital.
+There was little English spoken in this hospital but it didn’t bother me, and I was able to get the whole check done without any issues.

-- Not eat before and only drink water
+- Don’t eat before and only drink water

 - Bring your passport

 - Money for the fee (you might be able to pay card, but don’t assume you will be able to).

 It isn’t necessary to book an appointment in advance, you can just rocked up and start the check.
 The whole health check took around 3 hours, though this was mostly time spent in waiting rooms (you have to see different Drs).
 I recommend going in the morning, as you are not allowed to eat before and can only drink water (which if you are anything like me will make you hangry).
 They took blood first and then gave me time to go and get some food before continuing with the rest of the test which was great!